netd-tud/artifacts-conext21-dns-fwd/dns-honeypot-sensors/readme.md

 cachetools
 ```

 Please note that our tool supports incoming traffic on multiple devices, which is configured as a list.
 This is only possible on the most recent versions of scapy, please see the [docs](https://scapy.readthedocs.io/en/latest/api/scapy.sendrecv.html#scapy.sendrecv.sniff).
+We used version 2.4.3 from linux repositories.
 To test whether your installed version supports multiple interfaces, you can check the local documentation:

 ```bash
 scapy